tpascarella/sr50/docs/investing/guns.md

 - Loud.
 - Expensive.
-- Needs to be practiced with
+- Needs to be practiced with.
-- Need to store and transport guns and ammunition.
+- Need to store securely.

 :::

-If a giant EMP bomb wipes out the global power grid, anarchy will begin and you need to protect yourself.
+If an EMP bomb wipes out the global power grid, anarchy will reign and you need to protect yourself.

 ## Buying Your First Gun

 You want to buy a gun that you have experience shooting.
-Start with a handgun.
+Go to a range and test out different options and decide on one you like.
+That is *your gun* that you need to practice with and can rely on if your life is in danger.

 ## Proper Storage

-Buy a case for your gun and store your ammunition in a separate location.
+Buy a locked case for your gun and keep it out of the reach of children.
+Store your ammunition in a water resistent box.

+## You Can Tell People You Own Guns

+Unlike gold or crypto, it is perfectly acceptable to let the world know you are armed to the teeth.
+It will deter thiefs and attackers.

 >Increase Your Savings Rate